dotnet/csharpstandard/standard/basic-concepts.md

 1. When the object is created, memory is allocated for it, the constructor is run, and the object is considered ***live***.
 1. If neither the object nor any of its instance fields can be accessed by any possible continuation of execution, other than the running of finalizers, the object is considered ***no longer in use*** and it becomes eligible for finalization.
     > *Note*: The C# compiler and the garbage collector might choose to analyze code to determine which references to an object might be used in the future.
 For instance, if a local variable that is in scope is the only existing reference to an object, but that local variable is never referred to in any possible continuation of execution from the current execution point in the procedure, the garbage collector might (but is not required to) treat the object as no longer in use. *end note*
 1. Once the object is eligible for finalization, at some unspecified later time the finalizer ([§15.13](classes.md#1513-finalizers)) (if any) for the object is run.
-Under normal circumstances the finalizer for the object is run once only, though implementation-specific APIs may allow this behavior to be overridden.
+Under normal circumstances the finalizer for the object is run once only, though implementation-defined APIs may allow this behavior to be overridden.
 1. Once the finalizer for an object is run, if neither the object nor any of its instance fields can be accessed by any possible continuation of execution, including the running of finalizers, the object is considered inaccessible and the object becomes eligible for collection.
     > *Note*: An object which could previously not be accessed may become accessible again due to its finalizer.
 An example of this is provided below. *end note*
 1. Finally, at some time after the object becomes eligible for collection, the garbage collector frees the memory associated with that object.

 The garbage collector maintains information about object usage, and uses this information to make memory management decisions, such as where in memory to locate a newly created object, when to relocate an object, and when an object is no longer in use or inaccessible.

 Like other languages that assume the existence of a garbage collector, C# is designed so that the garbage collector might implement a wide range of memory management policies.
 C# specifies neither a time constraint within that span, nor an order in which finalizers are run.
-Whether or not finalizers are run as part of application termination is implementation-specific ([§7.2](basic-concepts.md#72-application-termination)).
+Whether or not finalizers are run as part of application termination is implementation-defined ([§7.2](basic-concepts.md#72-application-termination)).

 The behavior of the garbage collector can be controlled, to some degree, via static methods on the class `System.GC`.
 This class can be used to request a collection to occur, finalizers to be run (or not run), and so forth.